one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ```
 NOTE:

-To achieve hot reload inside docker, you just need to add Dockerfile and docker-compose.yml file to the
+In case of maven project, to achieve hot reload inside docker, you just need to add Dockerfile and docker-compose.yml file to the
 existing project.
+In case of gradle project, to achieve hot reload inside docker, you just need to add Dockerfile-Gradle and docker-compose-gradle.yml to the
+existing project.
 But it isn't straight forward in case of SpringBoot application.
 You need to
 perform additional check i.e does hot reload works locally?

 For hot reload to work in a SpringBoot application you need to
 have `spring-boot-devtools` dependency
-inside `pom.xml`.
+inside `pom.xml` for Maven project and inside build.gradle for Gradle project.

 ```